Government paid $336 million for ventilators unsuitable for Covid-19 intensive care units treatment, experts say

 "You start with a recommended tidal volume but that often gets adjusted," said Wynia.
 "The idea is you want to use the lowest tidal volume to avoid lung injury, and not being able to adjust those parameters is problematic because it means you're going to have people getting more ventilation than they really need, and that can be dangerous and can damage the lung."

-According to the user manual achieving the correct tidal volume may not be possible on the pNeuton machine because the amount of air that flows through the machine is fixed at 36 L/min.
+According to the user manual, achieving the correct tidal volume may not be possible on the pNeuton machine because the amount of air that flows through the machine is fixed at 36 L/min.
 Due to the fixed flow rate, another important setting –the inspiration expiration ratio– cannot be controlled separately from the tidal volume.
-Dr. Candido said it is important to control these settings independently to achieve certain combinations needed by patients with damaged lungs.
+Dr. Kenneth Candido, at Illinois Masonic hospital, said it is important to control these settings independently to achieve certain combinations needed by patients with damaged lungs.

-"There should be independence of these two functions," added anesthesiologist Kenneth Candido at Illinois Masonic hospital.
+"There should be independence of these two functions," added anesthesiologist Dr. Candido.
 "If you have bad lung disease you want to spend less time breathing in that oxygen and more time resting."

 Gjerde acknowledged that the fixed flow means that the tidal volume and breath rate are interdependent, and that the lower bound on the tidal volume was the lowest level determined safe by the FDA.